agenteo/agenteo.github.com/source/public-speaker.md

 Here's a few recording.

+## Facilitating Online Agile Retrospectives

+Are you seeing new challenges emerging from facilitating online Agile Retrospectives?
+How do you reflect and adapt to those new challenges?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/g451s9w3AlM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## How do you measure retrospectives success?

 Retros (Retrospectives) should be a core practice for any team - but do you have a way to measure how successful they are?